strangeloopcanon/BStack/blog.md

     *   **Bodo Backend for Scale:** Lower the IR to Bodo's SPMD compiler to execute the same pandas-like code across an MPI cluster with predictable data partitioning.
 The `pjit` decorator lets you specify sharding (e.g., `shard.by_key("user_id")`) for distributed execution.
     *   **WaveSpec Generation:** DataJAX can export "wave specifications" (structured execution plans with timing, tile configs, I/O extents) that feed into `BCache` or other planners for offline tuning and replay.
 *   **The Benefit:** **Reproducible, scalable data pipelines.** Trace messy pandas workflows into clean IR, replay them for offline analysis, or scale them across a cluster with Bodo—all from the same high-level code.
 *   **Status & Notes:** Prototype.
-The trace→IR→plan→execute pipeline works with pandas and Bodo stub backends.
-Real Bodo lowering requires licensed Bodo installation and MPI environment.
+The trace→IR→plan→execute pipeline works with pandas and Bodo backends.
 IR coverage includes basic filters, joins, and aggregations; UDF-heavy workloads and advanced window functions are future work.

 ### 4. `bw-runtime`: A Minimal, Swap-Aware Runtime
 Repo: https://github.com/strangeloopcanon/bw-runtime